top of page

 "Walking Away"

-Some of you have asked me, why I always show people walking away, showing only their backs.
-As a teenager, I had read a descriptive scene in one of Ritsos' narratives (a Greek poet and writer)
+Some of you have asked why I so often show people walking away, with only their backs in view.

-He described that when a man - a miner - returned home from work, his wife was in the kitchen, by the stove, preparing dinner for him.
+He described a man, a miner, returning home from work.
+His wife was in the kitchen, standing by the stove, preparing his dinner.

-He didn't have to see anymore.
-He understood that she cared.
+He didn’t need to see her face.
+He understood she cared.

 Be the First...